MarkLogic: Licensing and support

 MarkLogic is proprietary software, available under a freeware developer software license or a commercial "Essential Enterprise" license.
 Licenses are available from MarkLogic or directly from cloud marketplaces such as Amazon Web Services and Microsoft Azure.

 Technology

 MarkLogic is a multi-model NoSQL database that has evolved from its XML database roots to also natively store JSON documents and RDF triples for its semantic data model.
 It uses a distributed architecture that can handle hundreds of billions of documents and hundreds of terabytes of data.
-MarkLogic maintains ACID consistency for transactions and has a Common Criteria certification security model, high availability and disaster recovery.
+MarkLogic maintains ACID consistency for transactions and has a Common Criteria certification security model, high availability, and disaster recovery.
 It is designed to run on-premises within public or private cloud computing environments like Amazon Web Services.

-MarkLogic's Enterprise NoSQL database platform is used in publishing, government, finance and other sectors, with hundreds of large-scale systems in production.
+MarkLogic's Enterprise NoSQL database platform is used in various sectors, including publishing, government and finance.
+It is employed in a number of systems currently in production.